Putting a little money away for a rainy day isn’t always easy.

 I recommend using this method to build up an emergency fund for unexpected costs such as house repairs.
 But you can also use it for sinking funds for regular expenses such as Christmas, to save for a holiday, or anything you want!

 Start by making a personal budget.
 Take a look at what you bring in each month.
 Next, write down your fixed expenses.
 These are things like rent, car payments, utilities etc. Figure out how much you need each month for groceries and other essentials.
 This is your bare bones budget.
 It’s good to know what you need to get by each month.

 Decide How Much to Save

-Next it’s time for a little bit of math.
+Next it’s time for a little bit of maths.
 Start with what you bring in each month and subtract all your core expenses.
-What you’re left with is your discretional income.
+What you’re left with is your discretionary income.

 This will pay for entertainment, clothes, getting your nails done etc. And from here on out, part of that discretionary income will go into a savings account.